rtk-rnjn/Parrot/extra/tutorials/roadmaps/cyber-security/104-cloud-skills-and-knowledge/107-cloud-models/index.md

 # Cloud Models

 Cloud computing offers various deployment models and types of services that can be tailored to the specific needs of an organization.
 Understanding these cloud models is vital for making well-informed decisions about adopting and managing cloud services.
-In this section, we’ll discuss the three primary cloud deployment models and the service models provided under each.
+In this section, we'll discuss the three primary cloud deployment models and the service models provided under each.

 ## Cloud Deployment Models